Gokkulnath/torchinfo/README.md

 summary(model, [(1, 300), (1, 300)], dtypes=[torch.float, torch.long])
 ```
 Alternatively, you can also pass in the input_data itself, and
-torchsummary will automatically infer the data types.
+torchinfo will automatically infer the data types.

 ```python
 input_data = torch.randn(1, 300)